skynettoday/skynet-today/content/briefs/_posts/2018-05-29-google-speech-separation.md

 ---
-title: "Evil Software Du Jour: Google's Speech Separation"
+title: "Evil Software Du Jour: Google's Cocktail Party Algorithm"
 excerpt: "Recent privacy concerns over work from Google showcased how easy it is for tech journalists to immediately focus on unlikely worst-case outcomes"
 author: charlie_kilpatrick
 editor: [andrey_kurenkov, abi_see]